obah2008/Active-directory-project/Troubleshooting.md

 ![Screenshot 2025-05-25 115827](https://github.com/user-attachments/assets/685488e4-86c4-4c1f-a656-4c2c12a89a4c)

 ## Issue 2:
-Splunk failed to start on the Ubuntu server after installation with the following outputs
+Splunk failed to start on the Ubuntu server after installation with the following outputs:
 Warning: cannot create "/opt/splunk/var/log/splunk"
 Warning: cannot create "/opt/splunk/var/log/introspection"
 Warning: cannot create "/opt/splunk/var/log/watchdog"
 Warning: cannot create "/opt/splunk/var/log/client_events"
 Warning: cannot create "/opt/splunk/etc/licenses/download-trial"

 ### Solution:
-Use sudo
+Use sudo to run the command with administrative priviledges

+## Issue 3:
+The splunk server address is not responding with a server timed out response.

+### Solution
+Solution
+During the server’s installation, port 8000 was not configured to allow inbound traffic.
+To resolve this:
+- Go to the Azure portal
+- Navigate to `Settings > Networking` under your Virtual Machine
+- Create a new inbound rule to allow traffic on Splunk’s default communication port (8000).